 In fact, it is said that when Inana (Ishtar) descended into the underworld and her life drained, the function of being the goddess of fertility, beauty, love, sex, combat, justice and power was taken over by her older sister Ereshkigal, the Queen of the underworld.

-Lilith Sigil Attire
+Lilith Sigil Attire and others

 Coming to Tantra: In India, variety of goddesses based on the same female demon archetype goddesses were venerated among different communities in different parts, most notably by the tribal and village communities as opposed to the mainstream vedics.